aws-samples/aws-serverless-workshops/MachineLearning/3_Inference/README.md

 1. Copy the output and execute the command that looks like: `curl -d { ... }`
 1. _Optional_: You can also test the Lambda function by putting using the test API UI in the API Gateway console.

+What did your `curl` command return?
+What's this mean?
+The decimal returned from our API is actually a decimal representation of the liklihood that a unicorn experiencing the conditions in the CURL command is going to require service.

 ### Now What?
 Let's recap - you've put together a pipeline, that:
 * On the front end of the data pipeline, we collect and ingest ride telemetry data from our unicorns